 Require participants to raise their hand

 Direct your students to click a “raise hand” icon to ask to speak so they don’t disrupt the flow of the meeting.
 You can determine whether they unmute themselves or you do it when you call on them.
 Enable nonverbal feedback to use the Raise Hand option.
 Share this article with your students: Raising your hand in the Zoom classroom.

 Using breakout rooms

 You can break your students into smaller groups in their own meeting.
 As the instructor, you can join any breakout room.
 See articles on enabling breakout rooms and managing breakout rooms.
 We recommend that you do not pre-assign breakout rooms.
-It is currently not functioning as expected.
+This feature is currently not functioning as expected.

 Teaching remote and in-class simultaneously

-Some instructors plan to deliver lecture in the classroom and in Zoom simultaneously.
+Some instructors plan to deliver lectures in the classroom and in Zoom simultaneously.
 While many classrooms have equipment to use Zoom, they are not necessarily configured for a hybrid delivery mode.
 Most microphones in classrooms are intended to capture the instructor’s voice, and the camera faces the instructor at the teaching station.
 Any questions or conversations from students are not audible or visible to people attending remotely.
 Additionally, students in class cannot hear or see students attending remotely.
 So that all students can hear all information, we recommend that you repeat (into your microphone) any questions from students and provide a summary of any dialogue that occurs.